valbok/QtAVPlayer/README.md

 ![example workflow](https://github.com/valbok/QtAVPlayer/actions/workflows/main.yaml/badge.svg)

 Free and open-source Qt Media Player library based on FFmpeg.
-- Should be used to decode and fetch _video_/_audio_/_subtitle_ frames.
+- Designed to decode _video_/_audio_/_subtitle_ frames.
-- Could be used to synchronize frames based on pts or ignore any synchronization and decode frames as soon as possible.
+- Supports a synchronization like in FFplay and decoding like FFmpeg.
 - Supports [FFmpeg Bitstream Filters](https://ffmpeg.org/ffmpeg-bitstream-filters.html) and [FFmpeg Filters](https://ffmpeg.org/ffmpeg-filters.html) including simplified `filter_complex`.
-- Supports multiple parallel filters for one input, which generates multiple outputs.
+- Supports multiple parallel filters for one input (one input frame and multiple output ones).
-- Based on Qt platform the video frames are sent in specific format:
+- Based on Qt platform the video frames are sent using specific hardware context:
   * `VA-API` for Linux: DRM with EGL or X11 with GLX.
   * `VDPAU` for Linux.
   * `Video Toolbox` for macOS and iOS.